Monday, December 11, 2023

 Cercaria larva is 500 micrometers long, has a tapering head and a forked tail.
 Cercariae live only 3 days.
 It takes only a few minutes for cercariae to enter into the body of their victims by penetrating the skin.
 It drops its tail and moves inside the veins.
 Inside the blood vessels, it becomes a round ball and is carried by the blood to the heart, lungs, and finally to the liver.
 In the liver, cercariae develop in about 3 weeks into adult male and female worms.

-Adult worms: Adult worms are 7 to 29 mm long, have a cylindrical body, colored grey-white, have two suckers and an alimentary canal but no anus and the body is filled with reproductive organs.
+Adult worms: Adult worms are 7 to 29 mm long, have a cylindrical body, colored gray-white, have two suckers and an alimentary canal but no anus and the body is filled with reproductive organs.

 Subsequently, the life of Schistosoma depends on the species and victims.